Further results for classical and universal characters twisted by roots of unity: Relations among characters of classical groups

 \section{Relations among characters of classical groups}

 In this section, we look at unexpected equalities between characters of different classical groups.
-This section is motivated by conjectures by Prasad and Wagh~\cite{prasad-wagh-2020}, which relate irreducible representations of one classical group invariant under a certain automorphism to the twisted characters of the other group.
-In our notation, their conjectures correspond to $t = 2$.
+This section is motivated by conjectures by Prasad and Wagh~\cite{prasad-wagh-2020}, which relate irreducible representations of one classical group invariant under a certain automorphism to the twisted characters of the other group. {To be more precise, they consider the relationships between the selfdual representations of $\SL(2n)$ and $\text{Spin}(2n+1)$ in \cite[Conjecture 1]{prasad-wagh-2020}, and of $\SL(2n+1)$ and $\Sp(2n)$ in \cite[Conjecture 3]{prasad-wagh-2020}.
+Prasad\footnote{private communication} has also considered the relationships between the selfdual representations of $\Sp(2n)$ and $\text{Spin}(2n+2)$, as well as $E_6$ and $F_4$.
+We thus, compare the characters of the first three pairs of representations in this section. } In our notation, their conjectures correspond to {$t = 1$}.
 We look at more general $t$ and observe new identities for characters.
 We will need the following result.

 \begin{lem}[{\cite[Lemma 3.15]{ayyer-kumari-2022}}] Let $\mu$ be a partition in $\P_{tn}$.
 If $p,q \in \{0,1,\dots,t-1\}$ such that $n_{p}(\mu)+n_{q}(\mu)=2n$, then

 \end{lem}